Ocean Shores Police Department

 Our Police Station

 The Ocean Shores Police Department is a proactive, professional organization that prides itself on its interaction and support within the community.
-The Department is currently staffed with a Police Chief, Deputy Chief, two Sergeants, seven Patrol Officers, Code Enforcement/Animal Control Officer, an Evidence Tech and a Records Clerk.
+The Department is currently staffed with a Police Chief, Deputy Chief, four Sergeants, four Patrol Officers, Code Enforcement/Animal Control Officer, an Evidence Tech and a Records Clerk.
 The Department also operates a Marine Patrol Division.